kailash-manasarovar/statement/docs/timeline/2024/june.md

 - There were stalkers even in the White Lion that evening; I assumed police informants also working for criminal gangs.
 - My brother fails to hear anything I've told him, just like my mother does.
 - It's as if I said nothing at all to him.
-- My mother reads this blog as I publish it, and talks to me as if nothing at all is going on.
+- My mother reads my police statement as I publish it, and talks to me as if nothing at all is going on.
 - It's so astonishing and insane, and used to really really hurt me, I've never really understood how they could be so willfully evil.
 - Given a recent development, I wonder if I have been continually misrepresented at home by someone with a vested interest in me never surviving the porn gangs.
 - If so, a vile misrepresentation like this will have being going on for decades.